samuelezecodes/VoteFuel/README.md

-# StackFund: Decentralized Crowdfunding Platform on Stacks
+# VoteFuel: Decentralized Crowdfunding Platform on Stacks

 ## Overview

-StackFund is a decentralized crowdfunding platform built on the Stacks blockchain using Clarity smart contracts.
+VoteFuel is a decentralized crowdfunding platform built on the Stacks blockchain using Clarity smart contracts.
 The platform enables project creators to raise funds and manage milestone-based project funding with transparent governance.

 ## Key Features